misterhaan/au.Shared/README.md

 Provides access to the Windows Vista task dialog with large, customizable action buttons.

 ## Revision History
+### 5.1.0
+* Added libraries for checking for new releases on GitHub
+	* au.IO.Web.API.GitHub
+	* au.UI.LatestVersion

 ### 5.0.0
 * Starting over from scratch in place of au.util
 * Created assemblies needed for [PhotoComb](https://github.com/misterhaan/PhotoComb) and [MythClient](https://github.com/misterhaan/MythClient)